adjust/dev-docs/docs/web/features/configuration/log-level.md

    - Disable all logging
 ```

-You can set an external device ID by specifying an `logLevel` property in the [`initSdk` method](web-initSdk-invocation).
+You can set an external device ID by specifying an `logLevel` argument in the [`initSdk` method](web-initSdk-invocation).
 The SDK defaults to `error` if no value is passed.

 ```{include} /web/fragments/Adjust.md
 :start-after: logLevel